TV & Satellite Week

 TV & Satellite Week is a television listings magazine published in the United Kingdom by Future Publishing.
 Its focus is on quality dramas, comedy and documentaries, films and sport.

-TV & Satellite Week belongs to Future Publishing's family of television magazines, acquired from TI Media, which include What's on TV and TV Times, as well as the soap bi-monthly Soaplife.
-Former titles include TV Easy.
+TV & Satellite Week belongs to Future Publishing's family of television magazines, acquired in 2020 from TI Media, which includes rival listings magazines What's on TV and TV Times, as well as the soap bi-monthly Soaplife.